ByteTools Logo

 Scenario: Content moderation + generation platform

-• 70% simple classification (spam, toxicity, category)
+• Majority simple classification (spam, toxicity, category)

-• 20% medium complexity (content suggestions, summaries)
+• Some medium complexity (content suggestions, summaries)

-• 10% complex generation (long-form articles, code)
+• A smaller slice of complex generation (long-form, code)

 Smart Routing:

-Strategy 3: Prompt Compression (30-50% Savings)
+Strategy 3: Prompt Compression

-Before: Verbose (287 tokens)
+Before: Verbose

 You are an extremely helpful and knowledgeable customer support assistant who works for our company.
 Your primary goal and responsibility is to assist customers with their questions, concerns, and issues in a friendly, professional, and timely manner.
 When responding to customer inquiries, please make sure to be thorough in your explanations, provide clear and concise answers, and always maintain a positive and helpful tone throughout the conversation.
 If you don't know the answer to something, please be honest about that and let the customer know that you'll need to check with someone else or escalate their issue.
 Always remember to be patient and understanding, as customers may be frustrated or confused about their situation.

-After: Compressed (89 tokens)
+After: Compressed

 You are a customer support assistant.
 Provide clear, helpful answers to customer questions.
 Be professional and patient.
 If unsure, acknowledge limitations and offer to escalate issues.

-Savings: 69% fewer tokens, same effectiveness
+Savings: fewer tokens, same effectiveness

 Prompt Compression Techniques